mikkelmilo/Go-Turing-Machine/README.md

 [_ 1 0 { 1 }]
 ```
 The brackets around the 1 in the tape indicate that the tape head currently points at this element.

+If you want to see more involved programs, see the examples in examples/ExamplePrograms.go.
+There is for example a TM which emulates the increment function on binary numbers.
+Note that the TM "programs" in ExamplePrograms.go are not written in TML.
+They are implemented using the functions provided by the TM package; TM.AddTransition(...), etc. For a fun exercise, try to convert these programs into TML programs.
+It should be rather straight-forward.